ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 ## Implied concept Sets

-When you make a pattern using [] or {} and it only contains words, phrases, and concept sets, the system will make an anonymous concept set out of them.
+When you make a pattern using [] or {} and it contains words, phrases, and concept sets, the system will make an anonymous concept set out of them.
 This allows the system to find the soonest match of any of them.
 Otherwise [] and {} take each element in turn and try to find a match, which may be later in